-'''

 Y = y + %bg0(x)

-'''

-The function edited in the Baseline Mode is always named \$bgX, where X is the index of the dataset.
+The function edited in the Baseline Mode is always named BbqX, where X is the index of the dataset.

-Values of the function parameters (e.g. %fun.a0) and pseudo-parameters Center, Height, FWHM, IB and Area (e.g. %fun.Area) can also be used.
-IB stands for Integral Breadth - width of rectangle with the same area and height as the peak, in other words Area/Height.
-Not all functions have pseudo-parameters.
+Values of the function parameters (e.g. %fun.a0) and pseudo-parameters Center, Height, FWHM and Area (e.g. %fun.Area) can also be used.
+Pseudo-parameters are supported only by functions, which know how to calculate these properties.